Dialogs Re-enacted Across Languages: Observations

 In terms of quality, many of the original-conversation utterances were disfluency-ridden, partly unintelligible, or strange from a grammatical, semantic, or pragmatic viewpoint.
 This is to be expected, as our participants were not professional speakers.
 However the utterances were generally successful in terms of interacting appropriately with the interlocutor and keeping the conversation going.

 Participants appeared to vary in how they interpreted our instructions regarding re-enactment.
 Many appeared to strive for (or relax into) lexical fidelity, with almost every word in the original represented by a single word in the other, as in Appendix~\ref{appendix:example-spontaneous} (but see also Appendix~\ref{appendix:example-mismatch} as a partial counterexample).
-Many also seemed to strive for prosodic fidelity, producing re-enactments where the overall prosodic contour was very similar to that of the original.
-We subsequently honed our instructions to stress our desire not for low-level fidelity but rather fidelity in terms of the feeling and function conveyed.
+Some seemed to strive for prosodic fidelity, producing re-enactments where the overall prosodic contour was very similar to that of the original.
+Relatively early we honed our instructions to stress our desire not for low-level fidelity but rather fidelity in terms of the feeling and function conveyed.

 The topics and interaction styles varied.
-We noticed that some participants deliberately avoided possible contentious or embarrassing topics (Appendix~\ref{appendix:example-spontaneous}), and others seemed to naturally gravitate to ``safe'' topics and a ``safe'' speaking style, such as telling stories or asking questions and giving answers.
-These tendencies worked against our aim of obtaining diverse pragmatic functions, so we we are experimenting with adding additional instructions to include rotating suggestions for topics and dialog activities that would promote diversity, as discussed in Section \ref{sec:increasing-variety}.
+We noticed that some participants deliberately avoided possibly contentious or embarrassing topics (Appendix~\ref{appendix:example-spontaneous}), or seemed to gravitate to ``safe'' topics or a low-effort speaking style, such as telling stories or asking questions and giving answers.
+These tendencies worked against our aim of obtaining diverse pragmatic functions, so we tried various ways to increase the diversity of topics and dialog activities, as discussed in Section~\ref{sec:increasing-variety}.

 We wanted the re-enactments to be natural, and in this we largely succeeded.
-In informal experiments presenting original-reenactment pairs to bilinguals, we found they were mostly unable to identify which was which, indicating that most of the re-enactments were highly natural.
+In informal experiments presenting pairs of original and their re-enactments to bilinguals, we found they were mostly unable to identify which was which, indicating that most of the re-enactments were highly natural.
 One common exception was utterances involving laughter, which seems often very hard to re-create convincingly.
+Accordingly, we generally did not try to elicit re-enactments of laughter for its own sake, but only for the reasons discussed above.